 Beside instantaneous meteorological data, directly obtained from the sampled data after appropriate conversion, other operational meteorological variables are to be derived and statistical quantities calculated.
 Most of them are based on stored instantaneous values, while, for others, data are obtained at a higher sampling rate, as for instance is the case for wind gust computations.
 Examples of data reduction are the calculation of dewpoint temperature values from the original relative humidity and air temperature measurements and the reduction of pressure to mean sea level.
 Statistical data include data extremes over one or more time periods (for example, temperature), total amounts (for example, rain) over specific periods of time (from minutes to days), means over different time periods (climatological data), and integrated values (radiation).
-These variables or quantities can be computed at an AWS or at a central network processing system where more processing power is normally available.And o
+These variables or quantities can be computed at the AWS’s level or in a central processing platform, from instantaneous data or extremes and total amounts calculated over small periods (e.g. one hour).
+A tendency with recent systems when the telecommunication network allows it, is to collect centrally one minute data (instantaneous values and meteorological variables calculated every minute, such as wind parameters) and to process this data in a central processing platform.
+This allows a greater flexibility in the development and upgrade of the processing software and simplifies the AWS software.
+One minute data may greatly help the maintenance team to detect and identify possible measurement problems (see §1.2.2.1).

-CIMO is involved in an extensive programme to survey and standardize algorithms for all variables.
-The results are published in the WMO (2003).cp
+CIMO is involved in a regular programme to survey and standardize algorithms for all variables.
+The results are published in the WMO (2003).
+See also the corresponding Chapters of Part I of this guide for details on the meteorological variables.

-Formal recommendations exist for the computation of pressure tendency and humidity quantities (Part I, Chapter 4, Annex 4.B).

-WMO investigated the methods for pressure reduction used by Members in 1952 (WMO, 1954) and concluded that the “international formula” (using the formula of Laplace or Angot’s tables) or some “simplified” methods are in practice (for example, for “low-level” stations, see, Part I, Chapter 3).
-As a result of this inquiry, a study of the standardization of methods of reduction was undertaken and one general equation of pressure reduction was recommended as standard (WMO, 1964).
-Nevertheless, this recommended method, the “international formula” and methods using simplified formulae are still in common practice (WMO, 1968).

-operational
+1.4.2.6 Local data storage

+Meteorological data are regularly transmitted to a central system in nominal conditions.
+Nevertheless, a break in the telecommunication scheme may occurs or data can be lost in the collecting process.
+Therefore, it is important that the local AWS have a local data storage and an associated procedure to access the data.
+Local data storage is no longer a problem with flash memories components.
+The AWS software generally manages the data in a circular memory over a given period, replacing old data by new ones.
+The depth of data storage shall be compatible with the accessibility of the observing site, up to several months for a very isolated site.
+It may be the same set of data that are normally transmitted to the collecting platform.
+If necessary, in order to reduce the memory size needed and/or to facilitate the procedure of recovery of the data, hourly instantaneous variables and hourly statistical variables (extremes, totals) may be also locally stored.

+The procedure to access the local data can be:

+A transmission of old data when the telecommunication infrastructure becomes available again.

+A local transfer of the data with a portable terminal locally connected to the AWS, during a maintenance operation.

+A local recuperation of a memory card (e.g. a flash memory card) during a maintenance operation.

+The recovery procedure must be accompanied with a mechanism of complementing the central data base, with the old recovered data.

-1.3.2.7 Message coding
+1.4.2.7 Message coding

-Functional requirements often stipulate the coding of meteorological messages in accordance with WMO (2011b).
-Depending on the type of message and the elements to be coded, the messages can be generated fully or semi-automatically.
-Generating fully automatic messages implies that all elements to be coded are measurable data, while generating semi-automatic messages involves the intervention of an observer for entering visual or objective observations, such as present and past weather, the state of the ground, and cloud type.
-Message coding algorithms should not be underestimated and require considerable efforts not only for their development but also for updating when formats are altered by international, regional and national regulations.
-They also occupy a considerable amount of memory that can be critical for small performance stations.
+Functional requirements often stipulate the coding of meteorological messages in accordance with WMO (2016b).
+Message coding algorithms should not be underestimated and require noticeable efforts not only for their development but also for updating when formats are altered by international, regional and national regulations.
+The transition from alphanumeric codes (typically SYNOP) to Table-Driven Code Forms (BUFR or CREX) facilitates the update of the content of observing messages.